polterguy/phosphorusfive/core/p5.exp/README.md

 In the above example `/../*/_data/*/foo?value` is an expression, and `:x:` declares it as such for the type engine of P5.

-It ends with an expression type declaration (?value), which informs the expression engine, that we're interested in the values of whatever the expression yields as its result.
+It ends with the type declaration `?value`, which informs the expression engine, that we're interested in the values of whatever the expression yields as its result.

 ## An expression's type declaration